-University Procurement Services (UPS): The unit that processes all procurement transactions including requisitions and invoices, facilitates the formal bid process, and negotiates and manages contracts.
+UPS (UPS): The unit that processes all procurement transactions including requisitions and invoices, facilitates the formal bid process, and negotiates and manages contracts.

-W-8 Form - The IRS form that certifies foreign status and needs to be completed for any foreign individual (W-8BEN) or company (W-8BEN-E) when the University is making a payment to them.
+W-8 Form: A form that certifies foreign status and needs to be completed for any foreign individual (W-8BEN) or company (W-8BEN-E) when the University is making a payment to them.
 It is also used to validate a tax treaty exemption from, or a reduced rate of, withholding on certain income.

-W-9 Form -The IRS form which certifies a domestic taxpayers identification number.
+W-9 Form: A request for a taxpayer identification number and certification.
 This form is requested from suppliers to conform to IRS regulations.
 Rutgers must have a federal tax identification number or social security number on file for all suppliers and individuals receiving payments from the University and this form is used to certify those numbers.